On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Introduction

 \section{Introduction}

 Gravitational lensing is contributing to unveiling otherwise inaccessible regions of the Universe.
-Intervening mass along the line-of-sight of conventional observations acts to magnify the observed radiation, allowing the detection of background objects whose direct EM radiation would be otherwise too faint because of their distance.
-This enabled the detection of increasingly remote galaxy populations \citep{kneib04, bouwens14} and even individual stars at high redshifts \citep{kelly18, welch22}.
-Similarly, gravitational lensing can play a key role to investigate distant populations of GW sources, reaching beyond the limited sensitivity of current detectors, in particular in the low mass regime of binary neutron stars \citep[][and references therein]{smith21}.
-Therefore, it is highly relevant to investigate the scope for lensing as it currently provides the only window to GW progenitors beyond the local Universe.
+Intervening mass along the line-of-sight of conventional observations acts to magnify the observed radiation, allowing the detection of background objects whose direct electromagnetic (EM) radiation would be otherwise too faint because of their distance.
+This enabled the detection of increasingly remote galaxy populations (e.g. \citealt{kneib04, bouwens14}) and even individual stars at high redshifts (e.g. \citealt{kelly18, welch22}).
+Similarly, gravitational lensing can play a key role in investigating distant populations of GW sources, reaching beyond the limited sensitivity of current detectors, in particular in the low mass regime of binary neutron stars \citep[][and references therein]{smith21}.
+Therefore, it is highly relevant to investigate the scope for lensing as it currently provides the only window to low mass GW progenitors beyond the local Universe.

 The census of confirmed GW events has steadily increased since the first detection \citep{abbott16} thanks to the continuous performance improvement of the network of instruments composing the LIGO, Virgo and KAGRA collaboration (LVK).
-The landscape of compact object mergers responsible for the GW emission is being continuously populated, in particular regarding progenitor masses between $1<m\,[{\rm M_\odot}]<100$.
+The landscape of compact object mergers responsible for the GW emission is being continuously populated, in particular of progenitor masses between $1<m\,[{\rm M_\odot}]<100$.
 Interestingly, theoretical models of stellar evolution exclude the presence of compact objects in the mass interval between $2<m\,[{\rm M_\odot}]<5$, whose limits encompass the most massive neutron stars and the least massive black holes, respectively \citep{farr11,alsing18}.
+On the other hand, core-collapse supernova models can enforce this mass gap or produce a smooth remnant mass distribution by changing physical assumptions on the onset of the supernova explosion (e.g \citealt{Belczynski12, olejak20}).
 In their third run LVK detected candidate mass gap binary mergers hinting at different and varied formation channels responsible for the binary progenitors from the currently available in literature \citep{gupta20}.
 Alternatively, gravitational lensing offers a physically well-understood mechanism, whose intervention would cause the incorrect estimate of the GW progenitor parameters.